 Connecting Android Devices

-You can connect Android devices to the development PC to run, debug, and analyze applications built for them from Qt Creator.
+You can connect Android devices to the development PC to build, run, debug, and analyze applications on them from Qt Creator.

 If you have a tool chain for building applications for Android devices installed on the development PC, you can add it to Qt Creator.
-You can then add a kit with the Android device type, the tool chain, and the Qt version for Android, to build applications for and run them on Android devices.
+You can then add a kit with the Android device type, the tool chain, and the Qt version for Android, to build and run applications on Android devices.
 You can also allow Qt Creator to automatically configure the kit.

 The Android Debug Bridge (adb) command line tool is integrated to Qt Creator to enable you to deploy applications to connected Android devices, to run the applications on them, and to read logs from them.
 It includes a client and server that run on the development host and a daemon that runs on the emulator or device.

 To use Qt Creator to develop Qt applications for Android, you need the following: